gode-ting/hackernews-clone-backend/README.md

 $ vagrant up
 ```

-Next, run the main project in NetBenas
+Next, run the main project in NetBenas and go to localhost:8080

-Go to localhost:8080

 ## Accessing Data with MongoDB